Azure-Samples/virtual-network-integration-recipes/CONTRIBUTING.md

 Before you submit your Pull Request (PR) consider the following guidelines:

 - Search the [repository](https://github.com/Azure-Samples/virtual-network-integration-recipes/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
+- Run the GitHub workflows to validate the changes are likely to succeed when deployed to Azure.
+Please include a link to the workflow runs in your PR.
+  - Authenticate to Azure from the GitHub Actions workflow.
+[Setting up OpenID Connect is the preferred approach](https://learn.microsoft.com/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#use-the-azure-login-action-with-openid-connect).
+  - Set the following secrets in your forked repository in order workflows to authenticate with your Azure subscription:
+    - AZURE_TENANT_ID
+    - AZURE_CLIENT_ID
+    - AZURE_SUBSCRIPTION_ID

-- Make your changes in a new git fork:
+Make your changes in a new git fork:

 - Commit your changes using a descriptive commit message
 - Push your fork to GitHub:
   - In GitHub, create a pull request
   - If we suggest changes then:
     - Make the required updates.
     - Rebase your fork and force push to your GitHub repository (this will update your Pull Request):

         ```shell
         git rebase master -i
         git push -f
         ```

 That's it!
 Thank you for your contribution!